Cal vs. Arizona NCAA Football Odds, Plays and Insights | November 6, 2021

 Arizona Stats and Trends

-- Arizona has four wins against the spread in eight games this season.
+- In Arizona's eight games this year, it has four wins against the spread.

-- So far this year, the Wildcats have been installed as underdogs by a 12-point margin or more four times and are 3-1 ATS in those contests.
+- The Wildcats have been underdogs by 12 points or more four times this season and are 3-1 ATS in those contests.

 - Arizona's games this year have hit the over on three of eight set point totals (37.5%).

-- This season the Wildcats average seven fewer points per game (16.8) than the Golden Bears surrender (23.8).
+- The Wildcats rack up 16.8 points per game, seven fewer than the Golden Bears surrender (23.8).

 - Arizona is 3-0 against the spread and 0-3 overall when the team churns out more than 366.4 yards.